jimsynz/pixie/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/espec.svg)](https://hex.pm/packages/pixie)

-*Pixie is a [Faye](http://faye.jcoglan.com) compatible Bayeux implementation*
+## Pixie is a [Faye](http://faye.jcoglan.com) compatible Bayeux implementation

-*WARNING: Pixie is under heavy development.*

 Pixie is inspired by [Faye](http://faye.jcoglan.com/) and was originally planned as a port, but has diverged significantly as I've learned the Erlang way of modelling these sorts of problems.

 # Heroku Add-on

 If you're planning on running Faye on Heroku you're probably going to have a bad time.
 Take a look at [MessageRocket](https://messagerocket.co/) as an alternative, and help support the author to maintain more great open source projects.

 ## License